-Section 6: COMBINATION VEHICLES
+SECTION 6 - COMBINATION VEHICLES

-- Driving combinations
+- Driving Combination Vehicles Safely

-- Combination vehicle air brakes
+- Combination Vehicle Air Brakes

-- Antilock brake systems
+- Antilock Brake Systems

-- Coupling and uncoupling
+- Coupling and Uncoupling

-- Inspecting combinations
+- Inspecting A Combination Vehicle

 This section provides information needed to pass the tests for combination vehicles (tractor-trailer, doubles, triples, straight truck with trailer).
 The information is only to give you the minimum knowledge needed for driving common combination vehicles.
 You should also study Section 7 if you need to pass the test for doubles and triples.